topdevsin/project-ideas/README.md

 <div align='center'>
-# Epic Project Ideas to make you get recognized in the industry.
+<h1>Epic Project Ideas to make you get recognized in the industry.</h1>
 </div>